 Morrison, Courtney, Kristofer, Christofer, Quintus

-We haven’t done a Namestorm in a long time!
+We haven’t done a baby name brainstorm in a long time!
 The last one we did was for coffee lovers, so let’s follow that up with one for tea lovers.

 Here are some tea-inspired baby names for all the tea lovers out there:

-Camellia The Camellia genus gives us not only flowers, but also tea: the Camellia sinensis plant is our primary source of tea.
+Camellia The Camellia sinensis plant is our primary source of tea.
 The genus was named by Carl Linnaeus in honor of Czech missionary and botanist Georg Joseph Kamel (1661-1706).
+Here’s the popularity graph for Camellia.

 Thomas Garway was the first person sell tea in London, in 1657.